 - Parent-Child Package Configuration

 Select Configuration type: Here, we have to select the configuration type by default, the XML configuration file chosen by the SSIS.

 - Specify Settings directly: By selecting this option, you have to specify the configuration settings directly.
 You have to select the file containing the configuration settings (connection manager, variable value, etc.).
 In this example, we will explain this property.
 So, click the Browse button to select the existing file or create a configuration file.

 - Configuration location is stored in an environment variable: This is an indirect approach.
 Please refer to SSIS Package Configuration using XML Configuration File Part 2 to understand this option.

 As you can see from the below screenshot, we are creating ExecutepackageConfigFile of type dtsConfig inside our project.

 Click the Next button.

 Select Properties to Export: You have to specify the target value here.
 It may be a variable value or connection manager setting.

 Here we want to replace the connection manager settings inside the package with the XML configuration file.
 So, let me select the ConnectionString property.
 The default connection string inside the package is replaced with this config file at run time.

 Let me rename the name as Connection String Configuration and click the Finish button to close the wizard.

-Now you can see our newly created Connection String configuration that holds the connection string information inside the .dtsConfigfile.
+Now you can see our newly created Connection String configuration, which holds the connection string information inside the .dtsConfigfile.